DOES REVELATION TEACH THE TRINITY?

 The Bible’s final book, Revelation, predicts the future for the Church and humankind.
 The Trinity doctrine is said to be the main doctrine of Christianity, so we would expect to find the Trinity in Revelation, if the doctrine is true.
 The very first verse of the Book of Revelation gives us a clue as to the answer to the question of whether the Trinity doctrine is in Revelation:

 “And has made us to be a kingdom and priests to serve his God and Father” (Revelation 1:6 NIV).
-Jesus is described as having “his God and Father”.
-Therefore, he cannot be equal to God the Father.
-In fact, God is said to be someone other than “Jesus Christ.”
-In just these opening few verses of Revelation, we have very powerful evidence that the Trinity doctrine is false!
+The Trinity doctrine asserts that, “the Son is God“.
+In this scripture, however, Jesus is described as having “his God and Father”.
+Therefore, the Son, Jesus Christ, cannot be equal to God the Father.
+Jesus himself said, “the Father is greater than I am” (John 14:28).
+In fact, “God” is said to be someone other than “Jesus Christ.”
+Without the Son being God, and equal to God, the Trinity doctrine collapses.
+In just the opening few verses of Revelation, we have very powerful evidence that the Trinity doctrine is false!

 The fact that Jesus said “I was dead” (Revelation 1:18) is very powerful evidence against the Trinitarian claim that Jesus is “eternal”, because “LORD [Yahweh], are you not from everlasting?
 My God, my Holy One, you will never die” (Habakkuk 1:12 NIV).
 Revelation 2:8 says “I died and came to life again” (NIV).
 Yes, Jesus is “alive forevermore” (Revelation 1:18 ESV) now, that is, he will never die again, but the Biblical fact remains that “Christ died for our sins” (1 Corinthians 15:3), and God cannot die.
 As far as the Bible is concerned, there is no such thing as any so-called “dual nature” of Christ, whereby the supposed human part of Christ died, but his God part remained alive.
 That notion is Trinitarian fiction.
 We find no evidence of the Trinity doctrine in Revelation.